Featured on WEWS-TV (Channel 5)!

-MAKESHIFT THEATER BEGINS 25-26 SEASON AT HISTORIC COACH HOUSE VENUE
+MAKESHIFT THEATER LAUNCHES 25-26 SEASON WITH SOLD-OUT PERFORMANCES AT NEWLY RENOVATED COACH HOUSE

 The carriage house is located on the southwest portion of the AWCC Estate, a five-acre property in Akron’s vibrant West Hill neighborhood.
 Makeshift Theater will revitalize the historic structure while preserving its architectural integrity and cultural significance.